 A year ago, inflation was expected to rise gradually toward 2 percent, and it has done so, perhaps even a bit more rapidly than some had anticipated.
-Recent data have given us no reason to expect that this trend will not continue.
+Recent data have given us no reason to expect that this trend will reverse.
 If anything, the pickup of inflation could quicken temporarily, given recent increases in oil prices.
 So I expect inflation to be close to 2 percent this year.

-The outlook I've just described is conditioned on only the flow of hard economic data we've seen, which basically runs through last October, together with some preliminary figures for November and December.
+The outlook I've just described is conditioned on only the flow of hard economic data we've seen for 2016, together with a small amount of data on economic activity this year.
 Of course, we have also had an election here in the United States.
 The results of that election took many observers by surprise and appear to have left a sizable imprint on financial asset prices.
 While there is considerable uncertainty about how a new administration's policies might affect the near- and longer-term economic outlook, the nature of financial markets' response suggests that investors may be anticipating some combination of tax reductions and increased military and infrastructure spending.
-Some commentators have also suggested that regulatory changes could contribute to an increase in underlying growth trends.
-On the other side of the ledger, some have expressed concerns about the potential effects of policies that are less friendly to international trade and which thus might impede growth.
+Commentators have also suggested that regulatory changes could contribute to an increase in productivity.
+Concerns have been expressed, however, about the potential effects of policies that are less friendly to international trade and migration, and thereby impede growth.

-To the extent that the equity market movements since the election are either the cause of or the effect of a more optimistic outlook on the part of business enterprises, or both, a more positive outlook for business investment would be warranted.
+On one hand, equity market movements since the election could be the result of a more optimistic outlook on the part of business enterprises.
+On the other hand, equity market movements could be causing more optimism.
+To the extent that either is true, a more positive outlook for business investment would be warranted.
 If so, the unanticipated softness in capital spending last year may have been attributable to a desire to delay irreversible investment commitments until after the election, and a release of pent-up spending plans may be in the offing.
-Still, the investment outlook could well fluctuate as uncertainty about the anticipated contours of the policy environment is resolved.
+Still, the investment outlook, and thus financial asset prices, could well fluctuate as incoming information alters expectations regarding the medium-term policy environment.